SystemsApproach/book/direct/access.rst

 forwards packets between the RAN and the Internet (it forms the EPC’s *user plane*).
-We say “one possible configuration” because the cellular standards allow wide variability in how many S/PGWs a given MME is responsible for, making is possible for a single MME to manage mobility across a wide geographic area that is served by multiple Central Offices.
+We say “one possible configuration” because the cellular standards allow wide variability in how many S/PGWs a given MME is responsible for, making it possible for a single MME to manage mobility across a wide geographic area that is served by multiple Central Offices.
 Finally, while not explicitly spelled out in :numref:`Figure %s <fig-ran>`, it is sometimes the case that the ISP’s